Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/campaign-standard/campaign-api-reference.md

 {% endtab %}
 {% tab title="iOS (AEP 3.x)" %}

 This API no longer exists in `AEPCampaign`.
 Instead, the extension should be registered by calling the `registerExtensions` API in the MobileCore.
-Please see the updated SDK initialization steps at the [migrate to Swift tutorial.]({% endtab %}
+Please see the updated SDK initialization steps at the [migrate to Swift tutorial](https://aep-sdks.gitbook.io/docs/resources/migrate-to-swift).

 {% endtab %}